doximity/track_ballast/README.md

 # TrackBallast

-TrackBallast contains small supporting units of Ruby that we use with Rails.
+TrackBallast contains small supporting units of Ruby to use with Rails.
 It is named after [the small supporting stones that you see alongside railway tracks](https://www.scienceabc.com/pure-sciences/why-are-there-stones-train-ballast-alongside-railway-tracks.html).

 None of these units are quite large enough to be a full Ruby gem on their own, but are yet highly reusable and useful in many Rails applications.